coolxeo/docker_elk_stack/dockers/README.md

 ##dockers
-It's 3 virtual machines one per each element of the stack, connected between them with minimum configuration, if you check inside each folder there is one Dockerfile to create each container, plus the instructions to download and configure,USING the rest of the files of each folder to
+It's 5 virtual machines, one per each element of the ELK stack, 1 jenkins and 1 nodeapi server to persist info in the elastic search, they are connected between them with minimum configuration, if you check inside each folder there is one Dockerfile to create each container, plus the instructions to download and configure,USING the rest of the files of each folder to